Canon AV-1 Review: Film Photography Made Fun

 Canon AV-1 Review

-If you’ve read any of my Fujifilm lens reviews, you’ll know I shoot almost exclusively wide-open and in aperture priority mode.
-So, the Canon AV-1 lends itself perfectly to me.
+If you’ve read any of my Fujifilm lens reviews, you’ll know I shoot almost exclusively wide open and in aperture-priority mode.
+So, the Canon AV-1 suits me perfectly.
 I didn’t know when I bought either of these cameras, but the AV-1 offers only aperture priority mode.
 The difference between the AV-1 and AE-1 is that the AE-1 has a shutter priority mode.
 It would make sense, given the camera name: AV = Aperture Value.

 20240505Canon AV 1 Review 012